Feature Alignment as a Generative Process

 \subsection{MNIST}

-The MNIST data set \citep{lecun_gradient-based_1998} is a set of 60000 grayscale images with size $28\times28$ pixels that contains hand drawings of digits from zero to nine.
-Figure \ref{fig:fig5}a shows the latent space trained on two neurons as outputs, we can see that the network attempts to cluster the images to similarity, while Figure~\ref{fig:mnist_latent2} shows the reconstruction for a fixed latent vector but varying a trained classified output vector according to the labels of the dataset.
-Figure~\ref{fig:mnist_rec} shows the reconstruction of images by the features and with the generator applied to them, compared with traditional AE, VAE and GAN.
-While the features tend to be noisy, the generator can sharpen the images to resemble better the original inputs.
-Figure \ref{fig:sample_mnist} shows random samples from the generator with a class layer coupled to the encoder.
-To~show the consistency of transitions on the latent space, the~same image also shows the interpolation of the latent vector between four pairs of~images.
+The MNIST dataset~\cite{lecun_gradient-based_1998} is a collection of 60,000 grayscale images with size \mbox{$28\times28$ pixels} that contain hand drawings of digits from zero to nine.
+Figure~\ref{fig:fig5}a shows the latent space trained on two neurons as outputs, we can see that the network attempts to cluster the images to similarity, while Figure~\ref{fig:mnist_latent2} shows the reconstruction for a fixed latent vector but varying a trained classified output vector according to the labels of the dataset.
+Figure~\ref{fig:mnist_rec} shows the reconstruction of images by the features and with the generator applied to them, compared with traditional AE, VAE, and~GAN.
+Even though the reconstructions are frequently noisy, the~generator can sharpen the images to make them more similar to the original inputs.
+Figure~\ref{fig:sample_mnist} shows random samples from the generator with a class layer coupled to the encoder.
+To~show the consistency of transitions on the latent space, the~same image also features the interpolation of the latent vector between four pairs of~images.

 The size of the model and the amount of time required to draw a single sample are provided in the Table~\ref{table:model_size_mnist}.
 The~size of a feature algorithm is approximately half that of a variational autoencoder because it trains a network without a decoder, but~its execution time is roughly the same due to the backward pass used to update the random~input.